-Each project summary contains: project name, listing group, subgroups and rank within the group, acreage, cost and general project information.
+Each project summary contains: project name, listing group, subgroups, acreage, cost and general project information.
 The following represents a brief explanation of each of the sections contained in each project analysis:

 Purpose for State Acquisition - Summarizes the primary reason(s) the state is attempting to acquire the property.

 Manager - The agency that is proposed to assume primary management responsibilities.
 If more than one agency is listed, then lead management responsibilities will be divided between agencies for portions of the project.
 Or, one agency may lead, the other cooperate in overall management.